-The minimum qualification for entry will be a tariff agreement of advanced standing into level 5, i.e. students must be qualified registered farriers, listed on the WCF register having gained the Diploma of the Worshipful Company of Farriers and have a minimum of one year of post-qualification experience, taken from the date of first registration.
-During studies the student is required to be employed in, or have agreed access to placement in a suitable farriery clinical environment for a minimum of 12 weeks annually.
+The minimum qualification for entry will be a tariff agreement of advanced standing into Level 5 complete.
+Students must be qualified registered farriers, listed on the Farriers Registration Council (FRC) register having gained the Diploma of the Worshipful Company of Farriers (Dip WCF) and have a minimum of one year of post qualification experience, taken from the date of first registration.
+During their studies the student is required to be employed in, or have agreed access to placement in a suitable farriery clinical environment for a minimum of 12 weeks annually.

-Students from outside the UK will be expected to provide evidence of working within the farriery industry as a practicing farrier for a minimum of 3 years full time and hold a recognised farriery qualification which would make them eligible for registration in the UK and an appropriate academic qualification.
-Students from outside the UK will also be required to fulfil the requirements for temporary registration by the Farriers Registration Council.
+Students from outside the UK will be expected to provide evidence of working within the farriery industry as a practicing farrier for a minimum of 3 years full-time and hold a recognised farriery qualification which would make them eligible for registration in the UK and an appropriate academic qualification.
+Students from outside the UK will also be required to fulfil the requirements for temporary registration by the Farriers Registration Council (FRC).